jrbhowells/Lab2-Colour-Perception/README.md

 Before you start this Lab Session, clone this repo to your local machine and do all your work on your local copy.

 ---
-## Part 1 - Seeing Colour and Shapes
+## Part 1 - Seeing Colours and Shapes
 ---

 ### Task 1 - Find your blind spot